The PM is building a wall, and Northern Ireland is going to pay

-Theresa Mayís long awaited speech on Brexit was notable both for what she did say and, perhaps more conspicuously, for what she did not.
+Theresa May’s long awaited speech on Brexit was notable both for what she did say and, perhaps more conspicuously, for what she did not.

-On Northern Ireland specifically, the Prime Minister declared that the maintenance of the Common Travel Area will be an important priority during the negotiation and that the UK will work to deliver a ìpractical solutionî so as to avoid a return to the ìborders of the past.
+On Northern Ireland specifically, the Prime Minister declared that the maintenance of the Common Travel Area will be an important priority during the negotiation and that the UK will work to deliver a ‘practical solution’ so as to avoid a return to the borders of the past.

 The practical solution posited by Mrs. May was subject to the caveat that the integrity of the UK’s immigration system must be protected.
 This, the Prime Minister suggests, is eminently achievable given that the CTA existed well before 1973 and the UK’s entry into the EEA.